 hand side of that page.

-already have a huge list of people, many of them in a very desperate need and unfortunately can't
+already have a huge list of people, many of them in a very desperate need and unfortunately can't help mostly all since

-have an older mother I have to help out as well.
+me and I don't respond on time, please forgive me.
 I apologize from the bottom of my heart.
-I wish I can help
+I wish I can help all,

-you all,

-but unfortunately, it's hard to get any donors despite all the publicity I am getting.
-Most of the
+but unfortunately can't as, it's still very hard to get kidney donors despite all the publicity I get.
+Most of the time I post

-type, to do a swap through your hospital.
-If you have a potential donor and is unsure or needs more info -
+best to do a swap through your hospital.
+If you have a potential donor and is unsure or needs more info - have that

 * * * *

-donate a kidney and many wish they can do more - like encourage others to donate a kidney.
-Please click
+kidney and many wish they can do more - like encourage others to donate a kidney.
+Please click on the "Already

 * * * *